sunfishcode/annotated-types/README.md

 # WASI Type Annotations

-This document describes *Type Annotations*, an anticipated feature of Interface Types, and their use in WASI.
-Here's a quick example of what Type Annotations could be used for, in a simple [Logo]-like API:
+This document describes the `annotated` type, an anticipated feature of Interface Types, and its use in WASI.
+Here's a quick example of what `annotated` could be used for, in a simple [Logo]-like API:

 ```
 /// Move the turtle forward `how_far` meters.